 Functions

 The rectum is a closed cavity, so the temperature in it is relatively constant and stable.
 Therefore, the results of thermometry in the rectum are the most reliable.
-The temperature of the rectum is almost equal to the temperature of the human organs.
+The temperature of the rectum is almost equal to the temperature of human organs.
 This method of thermometry is used in a certain category of patients:

 1. patients with severe exhaustion and weakness;

-2. children under the age of 4-5 years;
+2. children under 4-5 years of age;

 3. patients with thermoneuroses.

-The normal temperature in the rectum is 37.3 - 37.7 degrees.
+Normal temperature in the rectum is 37.3 - 37.7 degrees.

-After measuring, place the thermometer in a disinfectant solution, store in a separate place.
+After measuring, place the thermometer in disinfectant solution, store in a separate place.
 The following symptoms may indicate diseases of the rectum.